-- assist the governing body in fulfilling their responsibilities under section 175 or 157 of the Education Act 2002 - 2. attend initial training for their role and refresh this every two years - 3. keep their knowledge and skills updated at least annually - 4. ensure that all staff know who the designated safeguarding lead is, their role and how to make contact - 5. ensure that all staff understand their responsibilities in relation to signs of abuse and responsibility to refer any concerns to the designated safeguarding lead.
-In addition, the designated safeguarding lead should ensure that all staff read and understand Part 1 of Keeping Children Safe in Education 2018 and have a record of when this was done - 6. ensure that new staff participate in safeguarding training as part of their induction and that all staff receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children. - be the lead for the school when engaging the managing professional difference protocol when there is disagreement between the school and other agencies in respect of action taken to keep a child safe.
-(See Protocol managing professional differences)

-8. liaise with relevant curriculum leads in setting to ensure education for safeguarding is considered within all aspects of the curriculum 9.
+- 1. Assist the Governing Body in fulfilling their responsibilities under section 175 or 157 of the Education Act 2002 - 2.
+Attend initial training for their role and refresh this within every two years - 3.
+Keep their knowledge and skills updated at least annually - 4.
+Ensure that all staff know who the Designated Safeguarding Lead is, their role and how to make contact

+- 5. Ensure that all staff understand their responsibilities in relation to signs of abuse and responsibility to refer any concerns to the Designated Safeguarding Lead.
+In addition, the Designated Safeguarding Lead should ensure that all staff read and understand Part 1 of Keeping Children Safe in Education 2019 and have a record of when this was done - 6.
+Ensure that new staff participate in safeguarding training as part of their induction. - 7.
+Ensure all staff receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children.
+The Designated Safeguarding Lead will also ensure staff are kept fully aware of any significant changes or updates to local authority child protection and safeguarding procedures, as and when they occur. - 8.
+Be the lead for the school when engaging the managing professional difference protocol when there is disagreement between the school and other agencies in respect of action taken to keep a child safe.
+(See Protocol managing professional differences) - 9.
+Liaise with relevant curriculum leads in setting to ensure Education for Safeguarding is considered within all aspects of the curriculum - 10.
+Maintain child protection records for each child where concerns have been raised and ensure the receiving school is informed of any concerns and files are transferred when the child moves to another education setting.

-The designated safeguarding lead is expected to:
+6.11 The Designated Safeguarding Lead is expected to:

-- refer cases of suspected abuse to the West Sussex MASH.
-Where a referral is made that notes are completed that same day - support staff who make referrals to local authority Children's Social Care - · refer cases to the Channel programme where there is a radicalisation concern as required - support staff who make referrals to the Channel programme - refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required - refer cases where a crime may have been committed to the police, via the MASH as required. - ensure all child protection files are kept separately and securely from other records and accessible only by staff who need to access them for safeguarding purposes. - liaise with the headteacher or principal to inform him or her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigation - as required liaise with the case manager and where required the LADO, in all cases involving allegations against members of staff (both current and former members of staff) - liaise with staff on matters of safety and safeguarding, and when deciding whether to make a referral by liaising with relevant agencies - act as a source of support, advice and expertise for staff.
+- 1. Refer cases of suspected abuse to the West Sussex MASH.
+Where a referral is made that notes are completed that same day - Support staff who make referrals to local authority Children's Social Care - 3.
+Refer cases to the Channel programme where there is a radicalisation concern, as required - 4.
+Support staff who make referrals to the Channel programme - 5.
+Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required - 6.
+Refer cases where a crime may have been committed to the police, via the MASH as required.

+- 7. Ensure all child protection files are kept separately and securely from other records and accessible only by staff that need to access them for safeguarding purposes. - 8.
+Liaise with the Headteacher or Principal to inform him or her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigation - 9.
+As required, liaise with the Case Manager and where required the LADO, in all cases involving allegations against members of staff (both current and former members of staff) - 10.
+Liaise with staff on matters of safety and safeguarding, and when deciding whether to make a referral by liaising with relevant agencies - 11.
+Act as a source of support, advice and expertise for staff.